 - Click OK.

-How do I control where footnotes appear on the page?
+Control where footnotes appear on the page

 In InDesign, footnotes appear in the same text frame as the footnote number.